iamandyagbaraku/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group - script changes the group owner to school for the file hello
 - The file hello will be in the working directory

+100-change_owner_and_group - script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+101-symbolic_link_permissions - script changes the owner and the group owner of _hello to vincent and staff respectively.
+- The file _hello is in the working directory
+- The file _hello is a symbolic link

+102-if_only - script changes the owner of the file hello to betty only if it is owned by the user guillaume.
+- The file hello will be in the working directory

+103-Star_Wars -  script plays the StarWars IV episode in the terminal.